forestgrape/coronavirus/2_biological/coronavirus_evolution.md

   * If the life-form is not well adapted to the environment, function improvement upon function change is more likely.
   * If the life-form is in an environment with relaxed fitness constraints, delirious  mutations are better tolerated.

-#### Change the Evolutionary Stability
+#### Change the Molecular Appearance
-Changing the RNA or protein structure even without immediate effects on the function can influence future mutations.
-This can yield more mutative or more stable progeny.

-+/-:
-  * In a changing environment with relaxed survival constraints, a mutative state is advantageous regarding the change of functions.
-  * Exposed to immune responses targeting molecular patterns, change of molecular appearance is beneficial.
+Changing the appearance can yield escape from immune system recognition.

++: Escaping the immune system is often beneficial or even required for a virus lineage to survive.

 ### Determinants of Evolutionary Rate